 - Task 2: Essay writing of at least 20 words

 IELTS General is available in India on 24 test dates that fall on specific Thursdays and Saturdays of each month.
-Check out IELTS General test dates for 2021.

 The key difference between the IELTS General & Academic is that the Reading and Writing sections of IELTS Academic are of a higher level than those of IELTS General.
 Ultimately, the organisation that you apply to will decide what level of English proficiency it expects of you and will specify which test is acceptable to it.
 Best of luck!